Expressions

 Note: Most designs never touch custom expressions.
 Skip this page unless you are building CAM outline macros or a highly specialised cut that needs custom math.

 Expressions are the pieces that fit inside statements: numbers, point helpers, comparisons, and function calls.
-If you can read a simple calculator formula, you already know most of what you need.

 Numbers, booleans, and strings